 You may have taken medications to deal with your anxiety before your surgery.
 But do you know that sound healing has been shown to be more effective than prescription drugs in reducing anxiety levels before surgery?
 A 30-minute music therapy session combined with traditional care after spinal surgery reduced pain.

 Sound therapy is administered by a credentialed provider who assesses the individual’s needs.
 Treatment involves creating, listening, singing, or moving to music.
 It’s used for physical rehabilitation, pain management, and brain injuries.

 Improves psychological health

 Sound healing help explore personal growth, consciousness, and transformation.
 Promising evidence showed that a series of sound healing sessions could improve psychological and physiological health in adults with medical and mental health needs.

-Relieve muscle and bone pain:
+Relieves muscle and bone pain

 Sound healing like Tuning fork therapy can help relieve muscle and bone pain.
 Sound healing synchronizes brain waves to achieve profound states of relaxation, helping to restore the normal vibratory frequencies of the cells in our bodies

-Provide feelings of happiness:
+Promotes feelings of happiness